Nora Connolly O'Brien: Prior to the 1916 Rising

-At eight years old, she saw her father speak at many socialist clubs in Glasgow, she thereafter became a devotee of socialist politics.
+At eight years old, she saw her father speak at many socialist clubs in Glasgow, and thereafter became a devotee of socialist politics.
 She moved to Belfast in 1910 for work, and her family followed soon after.
 She participated in her first strike whilst working in Belfast over the conditions in which factory workers were being forced to work under.
 While she was in Belfast she became a founding member of the Young Republican Army and of the girl's branch of the Fianna.
 She was also a founding member of Cumann na mBan in Belfast.
 In 1914, plans were being put in place for a rebellion in Ireland.
 She and her sister helped courier ammunition and arms to hiding places for Erskine Childers and were then rewarded with two rifles.
 She was then sent to America with a message from her father about the rising planned for 1916.

 When Connolly O'Brien returned to Dublin she met members of the Military Council who were planning the rising.
 In the days before the rising, she was sent back to Belfast to try and convince the leading activist there to join the fight.
 Under the command of a 23-year-old Connolly O'Brien, she and nine other members of Cumann na mBan returned to Dublin to take part in the fight and were the only organised group to leave Ulster to take part in the rising.

-1916 Rising
+1916 Easter Rising

 In her statement to the Bureau of Military History, she described "the rare privilege" of cooking breakfast for the leaders of the rising at Liberty Hall on the morning of the rising.
-She was sent back to Co.Tyrone for their safety and to re-muster the Northern Division of the Irish Volunteers, under orders from Patrick Pearse.
+She was sent back to County Tyrone for their safety and to re-muster the Northern Division of the Irish Volunteers, under orders from Patrick Pearse.